AML-Project/tedjs-documents/README.md

 `pages` folder contains the markdown files that the documents has been written in it.

 # Setting.json
+this file contains some setting properties. now is just the languages that are exist.

+# [Language Folder] -> Setting.json
 each language folder has its `setting` . this file has some rules.

 * __files__ :  this property is an associative array that contains a list of markdown files details. the `key` of property is the file name with out `.md`.